ethereumgeek/worldgame/README.md

 sudo truffle test
 ```

+The password is "password" for both sudo and metamask on this Virtual Box

 ## User Stories
 Some user stories for the World Game Dapp
 * A player opens the web app.
 The contract recognizes their address and show any recent games that the address has participated in.
 The can click on a game to see the game details.